Love Don't Live Here Anymore: Chart performance

 In the United States, "Love Don't Live Here Anymore" debuted at the top of the Bubbling Under Hot 100 Singles.
 After two weeks, it entered at 91 on the Billboard Hot 100, becoming Madonna's 36th entry on the chart, and her first entry with a remake of someone else's single.
-The song ultimately reached only a peak of 78, and was present for only eight weeks on the chart.
+The song ultimately reached only a peak of 78, and was present for eight weeks on the chart.
 On June 8, 1996, the song was one of the breakout tracks for the Hot Dance Music/Club Play chart.
 It debuted at 39 on the chart and reached 30 the next week, becoming the Power Pick song of the chart.
 It ultimately reached a peak of 16 on the chart.
 It debuted on the Hot Adult Contemporary Chart at 30, and reached a peak of 29, the next week.
 On the Radio & Records Pop chart, it peaked at number 44.
 In Canada, the song debuted at number 99 on the RPM Singles Chart, on May 6, 1996.
 After eight weeks, the song reached a peak of 24 on the chart.
 It was present on the chart for 12 weeks.
 Across Europe, the song charted in France at 48, and also reached 27 in Australia.

 In the United Kingdom, "Love Don't Live Here Anymore" did not enter the official UK Top 100 chart, however, after the single's digital re-release in 2023, the song debuted and peaked at number 61 on the official Singles Downloads Chart.